 Choosing Emerald Carat Weight

-Keep in mind that an emerald that is twice as large as another gem of the same quality, will not be twice as expensive.
-The price will increase dramatically because bigger emeralds are very hard to find and their rarity makes them very pricey.
-Besides, it’s very hard to find a stone that is both top quality and large.
+The bigger an emerald, the more expensive it is.
+However, keep in mind that an emerald that is twice as large as another gem of the same quality will not be twice as expensive.
+The price will increase dramatically because bigger emeralds are hard to find, and their rarity makes them very pricey.
+Besides, it is very hard to find a stone that is both top quality and large.